MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-aip-scanner-configure-install.md

 Starting in version [2.8.85.0](rms-client/unifiedlabelingclient-version-release-history.md#version-28850), you can scan your network for risky repositories.
 Add one or more of the repositories found to a content scan job to scan them for sensitive content.

-> [!NOTE]
-> The **network discovery** interface is currently in gradual deployment and will be available in all regions by September 15, 2020.

 - [Network discovery prerequisites](#network-discovery-prerequisites)
 - [Creating a network scan job](#creating-a-network-scan-job)

+> [!NOTE]
+> The Azure Information Protection network discovery feature is currently in PREVIEW.
+The [Azure Preview Supplemental Terms](https://azure.microsoft.com/support/legal/preview-supplemental-terms/) include additional legal terms that apply to Azure features that are in beta, preview, or otherwise not yet released into general availability.
+>

 #### Network discovery prerequisites